Medicaid waivers are a godsend for many autistic adults, but who oversees complex care after a parent dies?

 I am 80 years old and have a son, Seth, age 45 who has severe autism.
 I was one of the first in Texas to have advocated for the Medicaid Home and Community Based Services (HCBS) waiver which has given him the opportunity to receive care in his own apartment, where he has lived since age 22.
 The HCBS waiver is a lifesaver for my son, because before that, federal money would only pay for care in a state institution.

 Seth has autism, intellectual disability, mental health issues, OCD, and paralyzed bowels due to neglect he received in an institution.
 He also has minimal language ability.
 He stands over six feet tall and weighs 240 pounds, is quite unstable and has been in two mental hospitals in the past.
 When he gets angry he swings at anything in view including pictures, he breaks glasses and even throws furniture, which means no fancy house decorations for me because he comes home on two weekends a month.
 Being so volatile also means his own home has few decorations.
+But thanks to his caregiver Seth goes out in the community daily and goes to special events such as dances and parties for the disabled.

 When we arrived in Texas around 1982, the funding for I/DD services outside of state institutions was minimal.
 But when news about my son got in the newspaper telling about his violence, he was granted state residential care funds.
 Shortly after, he ended up in a private institution here in San Antonio funded by the school district.
 I could not risk having my son lose the state funds, so I had the commissioner set aside the funds for when he aged out of the program.
 After we secured funding for his own apartment, the state used the funds to supplement HCBS federal money to pay for the support services.